 Since the sand heats up to over 60°C during the day, almost all animals hide in the cool sand and only come out at night.
 The water source is the mist, which they ingest in a special way (Seely & Hamilton 1976, Hamilton & Seely 1976).
 Some species have comb-like appendages on the hind legs with which to comb out the mist droplets, while others stand perpendicular to the wind and suck up the mist droplets, which condense on the hind legs and abdomen and then drip towards the head (◘ Fig. F-48).
 The fauna is rich in endemics.

 The guano islands are the nesting sites of, among others, the cormorants, which find their food in the cold seawater rich in fish.
 In the rainless climate, the birds' excrement accumulates and prevents any plant growth, but it is decomposed as guano (phosphate fertilizer).
-Similar conditions prevail on the mating grounds of the seals.
+Similar conditions prevail on the mating grounds of the seals (Cape Cross).

 The lagoons are cut off from the sea by sand bars, with only occasional waves breaking over during storms.
 The evaporated water is replaced by seawater that seeps from the sea through the sand.
-They are therefore aquatic ecosystems with very high concentrations of salt, which we will not go into.
-Like the Namib, each desert has its ecological specificity and must be treated monographically (cf. Walter 1973 and Walter & Breckle, vol. 2).
+They are therefore aquatic ecosystems with very high concentrations of salt, which we will not go into details.
+Like the Namib, each desert has its ecological specificity and must be treated monographically (cf. Walter 1973 and Walter & Breckle 2004).

 7.7 Atacama